aaronk6/Nano-MoneyMoney/README.md

 # Nano-MoneyMoney

-Fetches balances from nanocrawler.cc and returns them as securities.
+Fetches balances from https://mynano.ninja/ and returns them as securities.

 Requires MoneyMoney version **2.4.27** or greater.